-Starting from the main menu the keys and are pressed for the same time period.
+Starting from the main menu the keys t and d are pressed for the same time period.
 Thereupon the function LED shines and a 1 (current parameter number) appears on the display.

-Now this number can be changed with and (see parameter table in chapter 6.4)
+Now this number can be changed with + and -. (see parameter table in chapter 6.5)

-If, for instance, the virtual encoder value is to be read / changed, please select (see parameter table in the manual communication profile) the number 19 (corresponds to 13H = PNR SCALED ENCODER RES).
-Confirm with nected cam control is displayed (e. g.
+If, for instance, the virtual encoder value is to be read / changed, please select (see parameter table in the manual communication profile) the number 19 (corresponds to 13H = PNR_Scontrol is displayed (e. g.
 1000).
-To change this value, please press [Inter] again (long).
-Then the Prog-LED and the Function LED start to flash.
-Now the value can be changed with lacktriangledown or lacktriangledown.
-Then by pressing lacktriangledown the new value is loaded into the cam control, the value is rejected with Esc
+To change this value, please press Enter again (long).
+Then the